 - Heal It with Booze: After being shot, Bourne stumbles into a market and grabs several bottles of vodkas and a map, so he can attend to his wound and navigate the hell out of there while being car-chased by a world-class assassin.

-- Improv Fu: Jason Bourne can beat the shit out of you with a rolled up newspaper and blow up a condo with it when he's done killing you.
+- Improv Fu: Jason Bourne can beat the shit out of you with a rolled up magazine and blow up a condo with it when he's done killing you.
 It should be noted that this example isn't theoretical or exaggerated; it's something Bourne actually does.

 - In Name Only: This film has even less to do with the plot of the corresponding novel than The Bourne Identity did: in The Bourne Supremacy, Marie was kidnapped in China but escaped, and Jason spent most of the book looking for her.
 Also, they were married, and Jason had learned his real name, David Webb, at the end of the first book.